jasb3110/Radiocarbon-reservoir/README.md

 ![alt text](https://github.com/jasb3110/Radiocarbon-reservoir/blob/2aa2f1dd8cfb7737d761e79f91086531b959a368/r.input%20data2.png?raw=true)

-I used a Bchron package in R programing to estimate the maximum probability of calibrated marine and terrestrial age according to Marine20 and Shcal20, respectively.
+I used a Bchron package in R programming to estimate the maximum probability of calibrated marine and terrestrial age according to Marine20 and Shcal20, respectively.
 Then I calculated the difference between each pair under bootstrapping suggested by Russell et al. 2011.
 After that, I reduced the pool data from 185 to 90 samples for decreasing the overweight of repeated data.
 So that, I solve this issue, using error weight means deleting extra values and reducing error calibration.

 I sorted of data (without repeated data) for period time: Early Holocene (EH) was 11.5 to 7 Kyr BP, Mid Holocene (MH) was 7 to 4 Kyr BP, Late Holocene (LH) was 4 to 0.2 Kyr BP, and Current warming period (CWP) is last 200 years; space variables: latitude and longitude; calibrated age: maximum probability age and Uncertainty of maximum probability age; $\Delta R$ : estimated value and its uncertainty.